ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcLog/QuickStart.md

     CIpcLogServer::ReleaseInstance();
     pLogServer = nullptr;

-**Create log entries via Log Server**
+**Create log entries via Logger Instances**

+Log entries are created using a logger instance.

+To get a logger instance you need to invoke the log server's method 'getLogger'.

+    CLogger* pLogger = pLogServer->getLogger("MyLoggerName");

+As the log server is a singleton class a logger may also be retrieved using the class method 'GetLogger'.

+    CLogger* pLogger = CLogServer::GetLogger("MyLoggerName");

-Log entries are created by invoking the Log Server's method "log".
+Log entries are created by invoking the Logger's method "log".
 As first argument the method expects the log level for which the log entry should be created.
-If the passed log level is less than or equal to the current log level of the log server the entry will be added.
+If the passed log level is less than or equal to the current log level of the logger the entry will be added.

 The following log levels exist: